vectordotdev/vector/website/content/en/blog/graphql-api.md

       node {
         componentId
         metrics {
-          # Total events that the source has sent out.
+          # Total events that the transform has sent out.
           sentEventsTotal {
             sentEventsTotal
           }